ome/omero-documentation/README.md

 ## Indentation ##

-Most Sphinx directives don't need indentation, unless arguments have to be supplied.
+Most reST directives don't need indentation, unless contents or options have to be supplied.
 For consistency, please use 4 space indentation whenever needed.
-Do not use indentation for directives (start them at the edge of the new line).
+Do not use indentation for the start of directives (start them at the edge of the new line).
+Any content under a reST directive has to be indented the same way as the options.

 Example:

     .. toctree::
         :maxdepth: 2

-    ^
-    |___ (4 spaces indentation)
+        Some content here...

 ## Line wrapping ##

 reST source files should use 78 lines for wrapping text.
+Please consult the manual of your favourite text editor to see how to switch on text wrapping.

 ## Blank lines ##